 The operational organisation of Oikocredit is structured to manage the Oikocredit primary processes of attracting capital in order to offer project funding (loans, guarantees and participations) with the corresponding loan and interest repayments with maximum efficiency.

-The operational organisation consists of regional offices (Germany, Ghana, Ivory Coast, Kenya, Philippines, Peru, India, Costa Rica, Uruguay, Global Credits and Fair Trade in the Netherlands), country representatives (Argentine, Benin, Bolivia, Brazil, Bulgaria, Cambodja, Chile, Dominican Republic, Ecuador, El Salvador, Guatemala, Honduras, Mali, Mexico, Moldova, Nicaragua, Romania, Russian Federation, Paraguay, Senegal, Slovak Republic, Tanzania, Uganda and the Ukraine) and an International Support office in Amersfoort, The Netherlands.
-During 2008 the Board of Oikocredit decided to close the offices in Indonesia and South Africa.
+Oikocredit has its international support office in Amersfoort, the Netherlands, and has regional offices in the following locations: Abidjan, Côte d'Ivoire; Accra, Ghana; Hyderabad, India; Lima, Peru; Manila, the Philippines; Montevideo, Uruguay; Nairobi, Kenya and San José, Costa Rica.
+It has country representatives operating outside regional offices in Argentina, Benin, Bolivia, Brazil, Bulgaria, Cambodia, Chile, Dominican Republic, Ecuador, El Salvador, Guatemala, Honduras, Kyrgyzstan, Mali, Mexico, Moldova, Nicaragua, Romania, Russian Federation, Paraguay, Senegal, Slovak Republic, Tanzania, Uganda and the Ukraine.

+Oikocredit has National Support Offices for assisting Oikocredit Support Associations in Germany, France, Sweden, United Kingdom, and USA.

 The regional manager or director of Oikocredit (RMs) who manages a regional office or Regional Development Center of Oikocredit is responsible for identifying and reviewing projects that are presented for funding (generally in the form of loans, equity or guarantees).
 These funding proposals are forwarded to the international (support) office of Oikocredit in Amersfoort (IO) for appraisal and approval.
 Funding proposals below a certain amount and with a low risk profile can be approved at regional level, while funding proposals above a certain amount, with a high-risk profile are to be approved by the Board.
 The Managing Director has established a Credit Committee, which approves projects that are presented for funding.
 Upon approval by the Credit Committee, the IO Legal Affairs department together with the RMs and the project partners (Oikocredit's clients to which loans, guarantees or equity funding are granted) and local lawyers draft loan agreements, establish collateral papers and take all necessary steps to obtain any government approval required, before payments can be made.

 Because Oikocredit is financially dependent on timely payments of interest and loan repayments by the project partners, a great deal of attention is paid to monitoring.
 After the funds have been disbursed, the RMs pay regular visits to each project to identify potential problems and, if problems arise, offer pro-active assistance in solving them, if necessary by involving other (local or international) organisations.
-The central Credit Operations department of the IO in Amersfoort monitor project partners' payments of instalment and interest as well as their financial position very closely and amongst others through Oikocredit's automated systems the RMs concerned are also informed on the status of the projects.
+The central Loans & Investment department of the IO in Amersfoort monitor project partners' payments of instalment and interest as well as their financial position very closely and amongst others through Oikocredit's automated systems the RMs concerned are also informed on the status of the projects.
 Detailed procedures are in place, determining which steps (reminders, final reminder, visit) are to be taken in the event of payments being delayed.
-The IO Credit Operations and the department of Legal Affairs and the RMs in particular, play a crucial role in this process.
-Oikocredit also established a bad debt collecting unit, taking care of difficult cases.
+The IO Loans & Investment dpt, the department of Legal Affairs and the RMs in particular, play a crucial role in this process.
+Oikocredit also established a bad debt collecting unit, taking care of problem projects and difficult cases.
 Legal proceedings against our clients are started in the event of continuing default of the client in payment of interest or repayment of capital to Oikocredit, in order to be able to sell and/or collect on collateral (if applicable and considered necessary).